ovsky/Ultralight-NativeWebBrowser/docs/Theme-System.md

 ### Applying a Theme

 1. Browse available themes in the grid
-2. Click **"Apply"** on the theme you want to use
+2. **Click on any theme** to apply it immediately
-3. The theme is applied immediately and saved
+3. The theme is applied to the entire browser including:
+   - Navigation bar and toolbar
+   - Tab bar
+   - Address bar
+   - All browser pages (history, bookmarks, settings, etc.)
+   - Session restore bar
+   - Menus and dropdowns

 ### Importing a Theme

-1. Scroll to the **"Import Theme"** section
+1. Click the **"Import"** button
-2. Either:
-   - Drag and drop a `.json` theme file
+2. Select a `.json` theme file from your computer
-   - Click the drop zone to browse for a file
 3. The theme is imported and appears in Custom Themes

 ### Exporting a Theme